daoraCode/daoraCode/README.md

 - 👋🏼 Hi, I’m @daoraCode
 - 🚀 I’m interested in UI/UX Design and building impressive websites
-- 🌱 I’m currently learning JavaScript/ReactJS and other ressources related to web development
+- 🌱 I’m currently learning JavaScript/ReactJS and other ressources related to Web Development
 - 💞️ I’m looking to collaborate on great teams for new challenges
 - 📫 How to reach me : Email - Linkedin